PyChina/weekly/content/Issue/issue-401.md

     + TALK PYTHON
     + podcast

-I was a guest on Mike Kennedy’s Talk Python podcast and we discussed a shortlist of 10 interesting tutorials published on Real Python in 2019.
-So if you’re looking to expand your year-end reading list you’ll find some inspiration there.
-It’s always a treat to be on Mike’s show—definitely check out his podcast!
+I was a guest on Mike Kennedy's Talk Python podcast and we discussed a shortlist of 10 interesting tutorials published on Real Python in 2019.
+So if you're looking to expand your year-end reading list you'll find some inspiration there.
+It's always a treat to be on Mike's show—definitely check out his podcast!

 (`是也乎:`